 Will the University be subjected to Microsoft’s upgrade schedule?

-Microsoft offers a fairly lengthy upgrade period, the most recent example is 24+ months.
-If on a rare occasion an upgrade requires an outage, the University will have adequate time to negotiate an appropriate outage period in consultation with the community.
+Microsoft offers a fairly lengthy upgrade period – the most recent example is 24+ months.
+If on rare occasion an upgrade requires an outage, the University will have adequate time to negotiate an appropriate outage period in consultation with the community.
 We anticipate, from experience, that most upgrades to the system will not require an outage and will not affect concurrent use of service.

 Is there an expectation that faculty and staff will use O365 for cloud-based file storage?

 No. Departmental networks and servers, as well as the central data centres will continue to operate.
-Community members will be under no obligation to utilize the cloud storage available through the O365 SkyDrive.
-Should community members decide to use SkyDrive in O365, they should consult the use-case guidelines that will be provided by the University.
-Note that facilities and processes employed by Microsoft to secure, protect and preserve data are at least as strong and likely better than anything we can provide internally.
-It is still important to consider where cloud storage is appropriate before using.
+Community members will be under no obligation to use cloud storage available through O365 SkyDrive.
+Should community members decide to use O365 SkyDrive, they should consult the use-case guidelines that will be provided by the University.
+Facilities and processes employed by Microsoft to secure, protect and preserve data are at least as strong and likely better than anything we can provide internally.
+It is still important to consider where cloud storage is appropriate before use.